-The Secret of Belonging
+The Vocation of Doubt

 A lay minister reflects on the role intellectual pursuit can play in the making (and unmaking) of faith and life.
 By Kurt Armstrong